cmunozperez/LingPeer/README.md

 python main.py -newdata
 ```

-This will allow you to retrain the classifier using the new dataset.
+This will allow you to retrain the the models using the new dataset.